Fujifilm GFX50S II

 The Fujifilm GFX 50S II is a mirrorless medium format camera produced by Fujifilm.
-It is the latest camera featuring the Fujifilm G-mount.
-The camera, together with the X-T30 II, and some lenses, were announced by Fujifilm during the X Summit in Japan on September 2, 2021.
-The camera will be available for sale at the end of September 2021.
+It features the Fujifilm G-mount.
+The camera, together with the X-T30 II, and some lenses, were announced by Fujifilm during the X Summit in Japan on September 2, 2021 and released at the end of September 2021.

 The GFX50SII has the same body as the GFX 100S featuring an improved autofocus (from the GFX 50S) and a powerful in-body image stabilization (IBIS) mechanism.

-The camera will use the 50MP sensor that is the same as the existing GFX cameras.
-It will have an X-Processor 4 chip used in GFX 100S.
+The camera uses the same 50MP sensor as previous GFX cameras and the X-Processor 4 chip used in GFX 100S.

-The GFX50S II is the latest GFX camera.